 The train passes the ‘capital’ of Siberia, Irkutsk, in the early morning.
 Irkutsk is an important junction on the Trans-Siberian network, and the gateway to the majestic environs of Lake Baikal.
 The train travels on via the south shore of Lake Baikal, passing Ulan-Ude mid-afternoon.

 On train across Siberia and the far east

 Crossing the Russian far east passing the Jewish autonomous oblast of Birobidzhan in the late afternoon, and Khabarovsk in the evening.

 Arrive in Vladivostok in the early morning around 7am.
-Meet your driver on the platform and transfer to a centrally located 4* hotel, where you will stay 2 nights.
+Meet your driver on the platform and transfer to the centrally located 4* Astoria hotel, where you will stay 2 nights.

 Vladivostok city tour

 Guided city tour by car (4 hrs).
 (B)

 Transfer to airport (or port) for onward travel.
 (B)